-One of the leading causes of death in the United States is cancer which comes in well over 100 types.
+One of the leading causes of death in the United States is cancer and the AMA acknowledges well over 100 types.
 After years of research and billions of dollars having been devoted to research but there is still no cure.
 In many cases cancer is a genetic condition as there are cancer genes.
 In other cases cancer can be caused by occupational hazards, toxic environments, teratogens, carcinogens, hazardous chemicals (Roundup herbicide), medications (Zantac) and lifestyle choices.
 In many instances of cancer there may be grounds for a personal injury lawsuit based on the cancer you have, what caused it, the diagnosis process, etc. To determine if you may be entitled to benefits and financial compensation for your cancer diagnosis please contact our cancer injury lawyers handling cancer lawsuits of all types.
 You can also visit @cancerlawsuits to begin your free case eval.

 There are no fees charged by our Delaware cancer injury lawyers if they do not recover for you.
 Please email them here for a free case review.
 Serving the entire country including California, Texas, Pennsylvania, Florida, New York, Illinois, Delaware, Maryland, Nevada, New Jersey, Virginia, Puerto Rico and Washington D.C.

 When diagnosed with cancer there are several different ways you may qualify for benefits, lost wages compensation, medical care, pain and suffering compensation.
 These are:

 If your cancer was due to dangerous, toxic or hazardous chemicals such as asbestos, firefighter foam, Roundup weedkiller, Allergan breast implants or the heartburn medication Zantac

 If your cancer diagnosis was due to dangerous medications such as Invokana, Truvada, Elmiron, J & J baby powder or the heartburn drug Zantac

 If you were the victim of a surgical error during cancer surgery